JuliaPolyhedra/XPORTA.jl/docs/src/index.md

 *A julia wrapper for the PORTA polyhedral analysis software.*

 !!! note "Alpha Version"
     This software is a minimal viable product.
-Breaking changes to its public and internal API will likely occur in future commits.
+Breaking changes may occur in future commits.

 ## PORTA.jl Features
 * Read/Write utilities for PORTA-specific files.
-* Handling of the file IO required by PORTA routines.
+* File IO handler for PORTA routines.
 * Comprehensive tests and documentation.

 ## Why Use PORTA.jl?